HTTPArchive/almanac.httparchive.org/src/content/en/2022/media.md

 )
 }}

-On the vast majority of pages, the most impactful resource is an image.
-[Largest Contentful Paint](https://web.dev/lcp/) is a web performance metric that identifies the largest element above the fold.
+On the vast majority of pages, the most impactful resource is an image. <a hreflang="en" href="https://web.dev/lcp/">Largest Contentful Paint</a> is a web performance metric that identifies the largest element above the fold.
 Most of the time that element has an image.

 {{ figure_markup(
-  content="70.2%",
+  content="70%",
   caption="Percentage of mobile pages whose LCP responsible element has an image.
-For desktop, it's 80.3%.", classes="big-number", sheets_gid="1131925867", sql_file="lcp_element_data.sql"
+For desktop, it's 80%.", classes="big-number", sheets_gid="1131925867", sql_file="lcp_element_data.sql"